Paladin Alternate Class Features

 At 9th level the paladin adds the following selections to the list he can choose from:

 - Arcing Smite: When making an arcing smite, the paladin must select a 9th level or lower anathema.
 Then, on a successful smite attack, the primary target suffers both the anathema’s effect and smite damage.
 The smite effect then arcs to a secondary target of the paladin’s choice that is within a 10-foot radius of the primary target.
-The secondary target then suffers the full effects of the anathema, but only half the smite damage.
-The paladin can affect one primary and one secondary target at 9th level, and one additional secondary target for every four levels thereafter, to a maximum of 4 secondary targets at 18th level.
+If the secondary target would be a valid smite target for the paladin, then it suffers the full effects of the anathema, as well as half the paladin’s bonus smite damage; if the anathema grants a saving throw, then the secondary target is allowed a save against the DC of the effect to resist the effects of the anathema, but still suffers the damage.
+The paladin can affect one secondary target at 9th level, and one additional secondary target for every four levels thereafter, to a maximum of 4 secondary targets at 18th level.
 The paladin can choose to affect less than the maximum number of secondary targets.

 - Penetrating Smite: When making a penetrating smite, the paladin reduces his target’s spell resistance by 2.
 At 12th level, and every three levels thereafter, he can reduce his target’s spell resistance by an additional 2 points, to a maximum of 8 at 18th level.
 This effect remains for a number of rounds equal to 3 + the paladin’s Charisma modifier.